Radford's Hrbek tosses school's first 9-inning no-hitter

 WINSTON-SALEM, N.C.
 (AP) -- Radford senior right-hander Danny Hrbek tossed the first nine-inning no-hitter in school history, beating Quinnipiac 4-0 on Saturday.

 It was just the third career start on the mound for Hrbek, a native of Effort, Pennsylvania.
-He allowed only one baserunner in the fourth no-hitter in Radford history, which includes two seven-inning games and a rain-shortened five-inning no-no.
+He allowed only one baserunner in the fourth no-hitter in Radford history , which includes two seven-inning games and a rain-shortened five-inning no-no.

 Hrbek (1-1) struck out a career-high eight and threw just 88 pitches - 63 strikes - with the only Quinnipiac baserunner reaching on a throwing error by shortstop Clayton Baine in the third inning.